shubhamdeol/alluzostor/src/pages/pricing.md

           Yes WhatsApp bills are absolutely free.
 Upload your menu and start sending WhatsApp Bills now
         question: Is WhatsApp bills free?
-      - answer: >-
-          Instantaneously, once you have completed the payment.
-If not then contact us through help segment of Alluzo Store App.
-        question: When will my Basic/ Premium get activated?
-      - question: What are the benefits of Basic Account?
-      - {}
     section_id: faq
     subtitle: ''
     title: Frequently Asked Questions